What is CPC?

 Bing Ads

-Because there isn’t as much competition on the channel, Bing is also able to give better ad positions for a lower CPC and typically have a higher ROI.
+Because there isn’t as much competition on the channel, Bing can also give better ad positions for a lower CPC and typically have a higher ROI.

 Bing also uses your quality score in relation to those who are bidding against you to give you an ad rank, which also determines where on the search results page your ad will appear.
 Bing then uses that ad rank to calculate your CPC for that specific ad.